20481A5450/UmeApp_Backend-Developer-Intern/readme.md

    You can now test the API endpoint at `http://127.0.0.1:8000/api/analyze/`.

 ## Testing
-You can use tools like Postman or cURL to test the API:
+You can use tools like Postman/Httpie or cURL to test the API:

 - **POST request to `http://127.0.0.1:8000/api/analyze/`:**